varigence/docs/bimlflex/reference-documentation/SnowflakeScaleUpSize.md

 # Scale Up Size

-What size should the Snowflake Warehouse be scaled up to
+The size the Snowflake Warehouse can be scaled up to.

 Notes:
 * This setting is part of the `Snowflake` settings category.
 * The default value for this setting is `MEDIUM`.